edtechjeff/edtechjeff/HowTo/Intune/AD Connect/README.md

 The Headend installer will download file named: cisco-secure-client-macos-5.1.2.42-webdeploy-k9.pkg

 If you've obtained a predeploy file, it won't function as expected.
-From my observations, only the webdeploy file (also known as Headend Deployment) is capable of being exgtracted in this manner.
+From my observations, only the webdeploy file (also known as Headend Deployment) is capable of being extracted in this manner.

 Also, remember to retrieve your Orginfo.json file if using Cisco Umbrella during this process.
 This is will be REQUIRED for OrgfileMove.sh script that move your Orginfo.json file